DTT2411/CI-Portfolio-Project-2/README.md

 #### JS
 JSHint was used to test the JavaScript file.
 Upon initial testing only 2 minor errors - missing semi-colons - were reported and immediately resolved.
 The remaining warnings shown by JSHint were all regarding version requirements for assigning variables with `let` or `const`, use of template literals, and one instance of using a trailing comma in an argument.
-None of these warnings were any cause for concern and were therefore ignored.
+These were all resolved by stating `jshint eversion: 8` at the top of the script.js file.
 ![JS Warning Screenshot](assets/images/js-warning-screenshot.jpg) <br>

 ### Unfixed Bugs
 - All identified bugs were reported and resolved.

-### Deployment
+## Deployment
 The site was deployed to GitHub pages.
 The steps to deploy are as follows:
 - In the GitHub repository, navigate to the Settings tab.
 - From the source section drop-down menu, select the Master Branch.